DanielShalam/BAM/README.md

 We provide the script for pretraining our BAM models under different configurations.
 All scripts can be found under the "scripts" directory.

+### BAM specific hyperparameters -

+    --reg 0.05                   # Entropy regularization for the Sinkhorn algorithm (used for target pairwise attention). smaller value -> smaller entropy.
+    --temperature 0.1            # Temperature for the Softmax attention. smaller value -> smaller entropy.
+    --num_sink_iter 3            # Number of Sinkhorn iterations.
+    --top_k_sink 0               # We found that using only the top-k values (e.g. 128) of the target attention can slightly improve linear accuracy.
+This parameter does not mentioned in the paper.
+    --positive_masking True      # Use positive masking.
+We usually set this to True.
+    --target_crops_number 2      # Use this amount of views for creating the target attention matrix.
+We use the same number of large crops.

 ## Online evaluation

 We monitor BAM pretraining using a K-NN classifier.
 For faster evaluation, we use 10% of imagenet training data.
 The implementation support distributed machines.
 You can define the evaluation configuration using the following arguments -

     --knn_freq 20                # evaluate every 20 epochs
     --knn_train_fraction 0.1     # use 10% of training data
-    --knn_eval_fraction # use 100% of validation data
+    --knn_eval_fraction 1.       # use 100% of validation data

+## Linear probing

+Scripts for running linear head on top of forzen BAM backbone can be found under the "scripts" directory.

 ## Citation